crispycret/cw-plus-walkthough/05-cw1-whitelist.md

 # CW1 Whitelist

 ## Description

 This contract allows admins of a contract to be set.
 If the contract variable `mutable=true` then admins can be added or removed.
-If `mutable=false` then the admins that were set at the instantiation of the contract will be the only admins allowed for this contract and `mutable` cannot be set to `true`
+If `mutable=false` then the admins that were set at the instantiation of the contract will be the only admins allowed for this contract and once `mutable=false` it never again be equal to `true`.

+### Format

+For commands that output important information there will be two versions of doing the same thing.
+The first method will be the offical way to store, instantiate, and intreact with contracts while the second version of the same command incorporates `bash` to find and store important values such as the `transaction hash, code id, and contract address` as temporary environment variables which can be set to persist through new shell sessions if more steps are taken.

 # Store Contract

 Storing the contract on the blockchain will result in the output of the contracts id.
 The `code id` is the index of stored contracts on the blockchain and is important to note down.

-### Raw Storing of contract
+#### Method 1

-This method of storing the contract does not auto track the `code id` of the contract and requires you to find the `code id` of the stored the contract from the output.
+This method of storing the contract on the blockchain does not track the `code id` of the contract and requires you to find the `code id` from the output.

 ```
 junod tx wasm store cw1_whitelist.wasm  --from master --chain-id testing --gas-prices 0.1ujunox --gas auto --gas-adjustment 1.3 -b block -y
 ```

-### OR, Store the contracts 'Store' TX Hash and the CODE ID as temporary environment variables
+#### Method 2 Store the contracts TX Hash and the CODE ID as temporary environment variables

 ```
 cd artifacts